eclipse-xpanse/xpanse/README.md

 # The version of the OCL
 version: 2.0
 # The category of the service.
-category: container
+category: middleware
 # The Service provided by the ISV, the name will be shown on the console as a service.
-name: K8S cluster
+name: Kafka-cluster
 # The version of the service, if the end-user want to select the version when they want to deploy the service.
-serviceVersion: v1.26.2
+serviceVersion: v3.3.2
 # For the users may have more than one service, the @namespace can be used to separate the clusters.
-description: This is an ehanced K8S cluster services by ISV-A.
+description: This is an ehanced Kafka cluster services by ISV-A.
 namespace: ISV-A
 # Icon for the service.
 icon: |
-  data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACYAAAAmCAYAAACoPemuAAAACXBIWXMAAAsTAAALEwEAmpwYAAAEyUlEQVR4nO1XW2geVRA+52yrVrS2hGjFineleKNVSrHgXVD0RSWgVaoijVJaa0l2Zv+GslBERLw81Ae1XkB8ihaxlZhkZ3ZpUqOFasVLRVG0oGjVqFjx1ja/zNnN/tez+dNEC9KBJcnJmdlvbt/MKnVEDof4g+do5IcM8Hq1jk5Rh12Az9dILxmg/Qa5bB/gv+RMwP73gJAvtoCQD+SA6h/ggxq4V8Hggn8fEPBlGnmrQRpzAmoGEHmr8pNLpx2P58fXaOCkCIAG3qSRNrvv0JhGel0BLZ4inLL2/Ogmg/R2K5FRQIs9jG9t5a5GHlTIl08eEyTzDfKOltOFXDYB3W87cxI6GqlfrUnmtIxLIz07KVBoa2mFRtpwCHrrWwZmgL+org0D9GWB8T0a6FVVGmpXPp+ngbcYpG/dQGhf3d/bWkPVncyrK+o3pd400gu15zSgSvFS+V+DjY5ezwui6w3QO3Wp26zCZIZBHqpy/HfVuXPmhLg84FvqPPrDAIEKorYsxaMG6W57uWvgDI30sAZ6vlIG/JpNT4lOEtAmIBQCtpSxJpkjugbp1/rGmRCYBn7MkYJPVLjlWBWGJkt3SVg+67KteRkg7cpTFsSd9hCjE1TYe5QBHnHYfnBCYE5l5LLQQX6xFC81wJ9mwJ6uRIzeyO5LZO+sAOZlzu6UCVEoYXKMQf7TYWC31IcKonPz+2tHZmnkxw1QWBXxTTaC67adnN+zEeubbYC+d3Tm18XAJAqubvLjlRnwvQaop0Zv7cisinN9s6sbIovUcAb6EZd91cWnOXEZZN+p2NN/qod0c1Vd1IJrIl7AHeObh8JoYaHjAd/uNGQ7qnmof0w9pker2vxvGepWMRieq5H7LIUEUVsKytJFZR1CXq3C5DhnnSFvdEcM+DuH4mcZsGdkENuilrrJ9ainiqs25Aa7+SwDtEoAjzO8pZ/m73i3OaogObugaxJ7J0ypoiFlQNdl0TngYXxjUXoN0lsOytgvEW2iwMvrQvuk8JAQblNmLg21q266KC90TE5XQXRm/v+ugRNtFzdIWStIlng+XWWA7q2lI7664Xpt/XBZ+bRIVhPhGDvP/PgK5W8/3iB9VJWO0aYvD0NjgH4ar0/blenZbVZfVingFbY5aqIWP9AYMeB7nB2TRrDPOoC8seosJ1Y7VqpGS92G4tvxBPRh0Tu8ILq2McJhaOTlbkUas4o2avxBRgFXWt2OXs8AvW+A35Pf5UjupvVJbAd3XdqaOP6cckowPNcgfV5gYI/9POtO5mnkVypzk1ZVFfF9qaPJDA38ojiiSskFBunnArs71Oq+o1WhYHShQf6twMhu2SoqzkRttS+lH1L2z+0tNMjfFNjbK+StWpG0SN1hN8i/1MxMiaKQLSRLbLeOi0+LCngrpQhpqsmIc/3BrGthcIHxozs08FPyU+pNvqYMRHfJfibjS5qh0MFW1p0GsTVC3LxQqV8iVvjBa0dWMt8AbXcU+8vqkKU01G6Qvqrzcp899+OVE6RbnmVCvAKyDvQuu3ROSYL4kpo6Abu1LhdqaAHYUMqPNV/uozXNMxWRod0CiPKED/BBD+gGNZ1iixynCCwgVNMunTtnaqAn7J4v352Tez5O154mn3pH5P8u/wCL4t6vwR2T7QAAAABJRU5ErkJggg==
+  data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAGQAAACRAQMAAAAPc4+9AAAAAXNSR0IB2cksfwAAAAlwSFlzAAALEwAACxMBAJqcGAAAAAZQTFRF+/v7Hh8gVD0A0wAAAcVJREFUeJzNlc1twzAMhSX44KNH0CgaTd6gK3kUd4McDVTwq/hjiUyaIkV7qNA2/QCFIh+ppxB+svLNEqqBGTC0ANugBOwmCGDCFOAwIWGDOoqoODtN2BdL6wxD9NMTO9tXPa1PqL5M30W5p8lm5vNcF0t7ahSrVguqNqmMokRW4YQucVjBCBWH1Z2g3WDlW2skoYU+2x8JOtGedBF3k2iXMO0j16iUiI6gxzPdQhnU/s2G9pCO57QY2r6hvjPbKJHq7DRTRXT60avtuTRdbrFJI3mSZhNOqYjVbd99YyK1QKWzEqSWrE0k07U60uPaelflMzaaeu1KBuurHSsn572I1KWy2joX5ZBfWbS/VEt50H5P6aL4JxTuyJ/+QCNPX4PWF3Q8Xe1eF9FsLdD2VaOnaP2hWvs+zI58/7i3vH3nRFtDZpyTUNaZkON5XnBNsp8lrmDMrpvBr+b6pUl+4XbkQdndqnzYGzfuJm1JmIWimIbe6dndd/bk7gVce/cJdo3uIeLJl7+I2xTnPek67mjtDeppE7b03Ov+kSfDe3JweW53njxeGfXkaz28VeYd86+af/H8a7hgJKaebILaFzakLfxyfQLTxVB6K1K9KQAAAABJRU5ErkJggg==
 # Reserved for CSP, aws,azure,ali,huawei and ...
 cloudServiceProvider:
   name: huawei